There are a lot of monitors out there on the market, and each of them is designed with different purposes.

 What is FPS?

-The general rule of thumb is at least 30 fps (frames per second) for a casual gamer and at least 60 fps (ideally 120 fps +) for competitive gamers where a smoother performance is needed.
+The general rule of thumb is at least 30 – 60 fps for a casual gamer and at least 60 – 120 fps + for competitive gamers.

 Now, screen size, which is measured diagonally across the screen, works together with the resolution.
-After all, a HD resolution on a massive 27″ screen won’t look that good as the pixels will effectively be displayed over a larger area.
+After all, an HD resolution on a massive 29″ screen will make images appear pixelated as the pixels will effectively be displayed over a larger area.

-In terms of the size of the screen you should be getting, well that depends on you’re home setup and what you are comfortable with.
+In terms of the size of the screen you should be getting, well that depends on your home setup and what you are comfortable with.

 There is no best size for gaming, but the sweet spot can be considered between 24″ and 27″.

-With this size you can sit at a comfortable distance without feeling overwhelmed, and you’ll be able to enjoy HD to QHD resolutions.
+With this size, you can sit at a comfortable distance without feeling overwhelmed, and you’ll be able to enjoy HD to UHD resolutions.